Skip to navigation Skip to content

 Away from home rate

-When a student or apprentice has a temporary incapacity and their address details change because of the incapacity (for example, they move back home to live with their parents), the away from home rate of YA must be reviewed.
-See The away from home rate for Youth Allowance (YA) customers for more information.
+When a student or apprentice has a temporary incapacity and their address changes because of the incapacity (for example, they move back home to live with their parents), the away from home rate of YA must be reviewed.
+See The away from home rate for Youth Allowance (YA) customers.

 Suitability for another payment

-Customers who cease to be a full-time student or Australian Apprentice because they have a temporary incapacity affecting their ability to work or study may test their eligibility for another payment type.
+Customers who cease to be a full-time student or Australian Apprentice because they have a temporary incapacity may test their eligibility for another payment type.
 If the customer is:

 • 22 years and over and does not intend to return to their full-time studies at the end of their temporary incapacity period, they may be eligible for JobSeeker Payment (JSP).
 See Customers claiming JobSeeker Payment (JSP)/Youth Allowance (YA) (Incapacitated)

-• unable to work or are unable to be retrained for work for 2 years or more, they may be eligible for Disability Support Pension (DSP)
+• unable to work or be retrained for work for 2 years or more, they may be eligible for Disability Support Pension (DSP)

 Pharmaceutical Allowance (PhA)